 I see that you have looked at my profile recently.
-(As a fellow Virtual Assistant – whatever reason you want here!), it would be great to get to know you better and I would be delighted if you were to connect with me on LinkedIn.
+(As a fellow Virtual Assistant – write whatever reason you want here!), it would be great to get to know you better and I would be delighted if you were to connect with me on LinkedIn.

 Again, tailor the middle section to reflect who you are to each other or just leave out the Virtual Assistant bit and ask what it was about your profile that interested them.

-* If your LinkedIn profile is resulting in enquiries then you’re definitely doing something wrong and you should consider getting it audited by an expert to find out why.
+* If your LinkedIn profile isn’t resulting in enquiries then you’re definitely doing something wrong and you should consider getting it audited by an expert to find out why.
 It isn’t expensive and you’ll be given easy actionable steps on how to improve it.